raul-izquierdo/english/sources/phrasal verbs/Phrasal Verbs.md

-get ready [for] = prepararse `He got ready for the party` get rid of = deshacerse de `He got rid of his old clothes` get stuck = quedarse atascado `He got stuck in the mud` get the chance to = tener la oportunidad de `I get the chance to work with animals every day` get to = tener la oportunidad de `We get to see the concert for free`
+get ready [for] = prepararse `He got ready for the party` get rid of = deshacerse de `He got rid of his old clothes` get stuck = quedarse atascado `He got stuck in the mud` get the chance to = surgir la oportunidad de `I get the chance to work with animals every day` get to = tener la oportunidad de `We get to see the concert for free`